scwebd/sequelize-passport-demo/README.md

 # Sequelize Passport Demo
-This repo utilizes the same structure as we use in The DU Coding Boot Camp, and demonstrates basic MVC.
+This repo utilizes the same structure as we use in The DU Coding Boot Camp, and demonstrates basic MVC architecture.
 It uses the PassportJS localStrategy for user authentication.

+This authentication would be suitable for Project #2 or Project #3.
+Customizing the code within assumes comfort with Node/Express/Handlebars/Sequelize.
+Consider augmenting the functionality to work with a username rather than an email address, or to require multiple password character types/greater complexity.

+The existing routes/controllers structure can be preserved and application-specific routes can be added.
+See the comments in the '/routes/' folder for further guidance on this.

 ## Getting Started